 iPhone users account for more than 45% of all smartphone users in the United States, and the number is just growing.
 All the leading browsers with the exception of Safari on iOS support service workers and web push API.
-While Safari does support push notifications on Mac OS, there is no green signal for push notification iOS.
+While Safari does support push notifications on Mac OS, there is no green signal for web push notification on iOS yet.

 One of the most frequently asked questions by developers is when would they get push notification iOS (iPhones and iPads).
 They have been waiting for iOS push notifications since Chrome extended web push API, back in April 2015.

 The status of the Service Worker has now changed from 'Supported in Preview ' to 'Supported'.

 Web Push Notifications have clearly made difference in every marketing campaign it gets involved in.
 The Wider impact is because of almost all the browsers including Chrome, Firefox, Opera, Edge, UC Browser now support Web Push Notifications and Service Workers.

 Web Push Notifications essentially requires Service Workers.
 The image below shows how delayed iOS Safari is in terms of applying the Service Workers.

 As you can see, Safari iOS has finally supported service workers in iOS 11.3.
 But what is on hold, is their support for Web Push Notifications.
 So push notification iOS is currently not available.

 iOS prefers to live within its own closed walls of its palace.
 Hence it is very selective even when it comes to supporting apps.
 First and foremost not all apps are available for iOS.
 The ones that are, need to be registered with the Apple Push Notification Service (APNS).
 They have to be manually opted for receiving push notifications.
 On other android phones, it is the bonus of the marketer to make people opt-in.